tonychen9829/QTM-Statistics-Journal-Club/README.md

 ### Department of Quantitative Theory & Methods, Emory University

 We are affiliated to the [Department of Quantitative Theory and Methods](http://quantitative.emory.edu/), who trains students in the intersection of liberal arts, statistics, and data science.
-Here, we discuss the latest methodologies in statistics and their novel applications.
+Here, we discuss the latest methodologies in statistics and data science, along with their novel applications, in an interdisciplinary fashion.
+We are glad you are here!

 ### Upcoming Seminar